Feature

 |

-| When | Any time there's manual
+| When | Any time there's

-that a trigger/action
+repeatable work that a

 |